For teaching staff

 • Print and video guides to using Aspire are available.

-• Add the shelf mark and site of the book to the notes field as well as any other information you would like to provide.
+• Add the shelf mark and site of the book to the notes field and remember to include the date the scan is required by.

 • If your course/ module is not in the drop down you can click 'Course/ module not in list' and add the details manually.